e-mission/e-mission-phone-native/README.md

 Note that platform specific instructions are also available at in README files in the individual directories (MovesConnect for android and iOS for iOS).

+Trouble Shooting:

+If you are getting a compile error in which R can not be resolved it may be because you have an updated version of the android SDK.

+To check if this is the case:

+1. Open up tools/Android/SDKManager.

+2. Check the version number of "SDK Platform"

+3. Open build.gradle in project:app

+4. Adjust the "compile SDK version" and "target SDK version to be the version number you found in step 2"

+5. Clean project

+6. Sync project with gradle file